1953: How Quatermass switched Britons from TV royalty to TV sci-fi

 We could interpret it in a number of ways.
 The UK joining with an old enemy, with the sub-text of facing off against the East.
 Or perhaps striving to compete with the US too.
 And that monster - borging individual consciousnesses - could easily be seen as a metaphor for communism, or even consumerism.
 All a good few years before US citizens were reborn as plants in Invasion of the Body Snatchers - another classic where it’s not really clear if the enemy is communism or consumerism.

 Saving mankind is a “big picture” type of thing, but Quatermass ultimately does it by appealing to individual humanity on a personal, intimate level.
 Duty and all that.
-The same duty that led Judith Caroon to renounce her husband Victor when it became clear he was a sick man – but, of course, before she realised he’d been absorbed by a giant plant.
+The same duty that led Judith Caroon to renounce her plans to divorce her husband Victor when it became clear he was a sick man – but, of course, before she realised he’d been absorbed by a giant plant.
 This seems very 1950s, the same dutiful approach to romance seen in films like Brief Encounter.

 Either way Kneale leaves us feeling that individual decency, as well as a firm grasp of science, is the only thing between us and the darkness outside.
 That darkness could be geo-political, it could be rebellious nature, it could be something from outer space.